Liturgical-Calendar/liturgy-components-js/README.md

     * `class`: the class to apply to the wrapper element
     * `id`: the id to apply to the wrapper element
 * `disabled( disabled = true )`: sets the `disabled` attribute on the select element based on the boolean value passed in
 * `filter(filter)`: filters the options in the select element to only include national calendars or diocesan calendars.
-The filter can have a value of either __'nations'__ or __'dioceses'__.
+The filter can have a value of either __`CalendarSelectFilter.NATIONAL_CALENDARS`__ or __`CalendarSelectFilter.DIOCESAN_CALENDARS`__ or __`CalendarSelectFilter.NONE`__.
 * `allowNull( allowNull = true )`: sets whether the select element should include an empty option as the first option.
 If this method is not called, the default is false; if it is called without a parameter, the default is true.
 Otherwise, the method will take a boolean parameter to set whether the select element should include an empty option as the first option.
 An empty option corresponds with the General Roman Calendar for the API, since no national or diocesan calendar is selected.
 * `after( htmlString )`: allows to insert HTML content after the select element, for example to add a description below the select element.
 The HTML content must be a string, and the string is sanitized and stripped of any PHP or JavaScript script tags.
-* `linkToNationsSelect( calendarSelectInstance )`: in case the current `CalendarSelect` instance has the `dioceses` filter applied, this method can be used to link the current CalendarSelect instance to a `nations` filtered CalendarSelect instance, so that the diocese options of the current CalendarSelect instance will be filtered according to the selected nation in the linked CalendarSelect instance.
+* `linkToNationsSelect( calendarSelectInstance )`: in case the current `CalendarSelect` instance has the `CalendarSelectFilter.DIOCESAN_CALENDARS` filter applied, this method can be used to link the current CalendarSelect instance to a `CalendarSelectFilter.NATIONAL_CALENDARS` filtered CalendarSelect instance, so that the diocese options of the current CalendarSelect instance will be filtered according to the selected nation in the linked CalendarSelect instance.

 All of the above stated methods can only be called once on the `CalendarSelect` instance.
 They are however idempotent, so if called multiple times with the same value no error will be thrown.
 If however you attempt to call them multiple times with different values, an error will be thrown.